 A rigorous understanding of human/animal behavior and mental processes can be applied to almost any career.
 Students majoring in psychology have successfully pursued careers in science, clinical/counseling, business, medicine, law, public service, and a variety of other areas.
-UW-Madison’s Psychology major requires a variety of Foundation courses (Introductory Psychology, Statistics, Research Methods, and Biology), Breadth courses, Depth courses, Capstone courses, and a total of 33-credits completed in the Psychology department.
+UW-Madison’s Psychology major requires a variety of Foundation courses (Introductory Psychology, Statistics, Research Methods), Biology, Breadth courses, Depth courses, Capstone courses, and Psych elective credits.

 - Declare the Major

 - Honors in the Major

 NOTE: Current students should review their DARS, the official document of record, for degree and major progress.

 Requirements for students who declared the Psychology major PRIOR to Fall 2022:

 Have a question?
 Check out our FAQs page.